griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 Note that on the `TaskMemoryClient` we've set `off_prompt` to `False` so that the results of the query can be returned directly to the LLM.
 If we had kept it as `True`, the results would have been stored back Task Memory which would've put us back to square one.

 While this fixed the problem, it took a handful more steps than when we just had `Calculator(off_prompt=False)`.
-A simple example like this is an example where Task Memory is _not_ the best solution; it simply adds complexity without much benefit.

-However, let's look at a more complex example where Task Memory shines.
+Let's look at a more complex example where Task Memory shines.

 ## Large Data